The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: The anomalous CMDM in the SM from the 1-loop vertex function

-It is worth to emphasize that $\hat{\mu}_{t}(g)$ is free of UV divergences, and it is also free of IR divergences provided that $s\neq$0.
-By using \texttt{Package-X} the ordinary $B_0$'s cancel each other out its $1/\epsilon_\textrm{UV}$ poles.
-However, some PaVes are IR divergent even though $s\neq 0$, namely, the $C_{0(1,4,6)}^g$ and $D_{0(1,2)}^g$ PaVes.
-This functions emerge through the box diagrams (3) and (6) (see Fig.~\ref{FIGURE-Diagrams-4B}), but its $1/\epsilon_\textrm{IR}$ and $1/\epsilon_\textrm{IR}^2$ poles are canceled after adding all together; their solutions are explicitly given in Appendix \ref{Appendix:IR-PaVes}.
-The remaining PaVes functions and the continued dilogarithm $\mathcal{L}i_2$ will directly be numerically evaluated employing \texttt{Package-X}.
+It is worth to emphasize that $\hat{\mu}_{t}(g)$ is free of UV divergences, and it is also free of IR divergences as long as $s\neq$0.
+By using \texttt{Package-X} we can appreciate that the ordinary $B_0$'s cancel each other out its $1/\epsilon_\mathrm{UV}$ poles.
+However, some PaVes are individually IR divergent even though $s\neq 0$, namely, the $C_{0(1,4,6)}^g$ and $D_{0(1,2)}^g$.
+These IR divergent functions arise through the box diagrams (3) and (6) in Fig.~\ref{FIGURE-Diagrams-4B}, but its $1/\epsilon_\mathrm{IR}$ and $1/\epsilon_\mathrm{IR}^2$ poles are canceled after adding all together; their solutions are explicitly given in \ref{Appendix:IR-PaVes}.
+The remaining PaVes and the continued dilogarithm $\mathcal{L}i_2$ will be directly evaluated numerically with \texttt{Package-X}.